-Karim Farhat is a rising senior at Cornell University majoring in Economics while also following a Pre-Med track.
-After living in Lebanon for over a decade, Karim has developed a sincere interest in providing health care access to oppressed and impoverished communities.
+Karim Farhat is majoring in Economics while also following a Pre-Med track at Cornell University.
+After living in Lebanon for over a decade, he has developed a sincere interest in providing health care access to oppressed and impoverished communities.
 He is particularly interested in the issues of universal health care, and how it could contribute to ending the “deaths of despair” epidemic.
-After graduation, Karim hopes to attend medical school and pursue a career as a community-oriented physician advocating for more a holistic approach to health care.
+After graduation, he hopes to attend medical school and pursue a career as a community-oriented physician advocating for a more holistic approach to health care.

-Outside of academics, Karim is a part-time EMT in Brooklyn, NY, transporting patients all through the pandemic.
-At Cornell, Karim is president of Cornell Arab Students and is the head economic analyst for the biomedical engineering project team, Cornell DEBUT.
-In his free time, Karim enjoys reading French and Russian literature, watching classic movies, working out, and following the sport of Strongman as well as his beloved New York Knicks.
+Outside of academics, Farhat is a part-time EMT in Brooklyn, NY, transporting patients all through the pandemic.
+At Cornell, he is president of Cornell Arab Students and is the head economic analyst for the biomedical engineering project team, Cornell DEBUT.
+In his free time, Farhat enjoys reading French and Russian literature, watching classic movies, working out, and following the sport of Strongman as well as his beloved New York Knicks.

 - An Analysis of the 2009 Persistent Poverty Program